-Statement Description Tags key Defines a shared secret key for use with TSIG or the command channel. security key-directory Indicates the directory where public and private DNSSEC key files are found. dnssec key-file Specifies the path to a file containing the private TLS key for a connection. server, security keys Specifies one or more server_key s to be used with a remote server. server, security lame-ttl Sets the resolver's lame cache. server listen-on Specifies the IPv4 addresses on which a server listens for DNS queries. server listen-on-v6 Specifies the IPv6 addresses on which a server listens for DNS queries. server listener-clients Specifies a per-listener quota for ac- tive connections. server, query lmdb-mapsize Sets a maximum size for the mem- ory map of the new-zone database in LMDB database format. server lock-file Sets the pathname of the file on which named attempts to acquire a file lock when starting for the first time. server log-only Tests rate-limiting parameters with- out actually dropping any requests. logging, query
+Statement Description Tags key-file Specifies the path to a file containing the private TLS key for a connection. security, server keys Specifies one or more server_key s to be used with a remote server. security, server lame-ttl Sets the resolver's lame cache. server listen-on Specifies the IPv4 addresses on which a server listens for DNS queries. server listen-on-v6 Specifies the IPv6 addresses on which a server listens for DNS queries. server listener-clients Specifies a per-listener quota for ac- tive connections. query, server lmdb-mapsize Sets a maximum size for the mem- ory map of the new-zone database in LMDB database format. server lock-file Sets the pathname of the file on which named attempts to acquire a file lock when starting for the first time. server log-only Tests rate-limiting parameters with- out actually dropping any requests. logging, query logging Configures logging options for the name server. logging managed-keys Deprecated, use trust-anchors. deprecated continues on next page

-Statement Description Tags logging Configures logging options for the name server. logging managed-keys Deprecated, use trust-anchors. deprecated managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys. dnssec mapped Specifies an access control list (ACL) of IPv4 addresses that are to be mapped to the corresponding A RRset in dns64 . query masterfile-format Specifies the file format of zone files. zone, server masterfile-style Specifies the format of zone files during a dump, when the masterfile-format is text. server match-clients Specifies a view of DNS namespace for a given subset of client IP ad- dresses. view match-destinations Specifies a view of DNS namespace for a given subset of destination IP addresses. view match-mapped-addresses Allows IPv4-mapped IPv6 addresses to match address-match list entries for corresponding IPv4 addresses. server match-recursive-only Specifies that only recursive requests can match this view of the DNS namespace. view continues on next page
+Statement Description Tags managed-keys-directory dnssec 0 99 Specifies the directory in which to store the files that track managed DNSSEC keys. mapped Specifies an access control list (ACL) of IPv4 addresses that are to be mapped to the corresponding A RRset in dns64 . query masterfile-format Specifies the file format of zone files. zone, server masterfile-style Specifies the format of zone files during a dump, when the masterfile-format is text. server match-clients Specifies a view of DNS namespace for a given subset of client IP ad- dresses. view match-destinations Specifies a view of DNS namespace for a given subset of destination IP addresses. view match-mapped-addresses Allows IPv4-mapped IPv6 addresses to match address-match list entries for corresponding IPv4 addresses. server match-recursive-only Specifies that only recursive requests can match this view of the DNS namespace. view max-cache-size Sets the maximum amount of mem- ory to use for an individual cache database and its associated metadata. server max-cache-ttl Specifies the maximum time (in sec- onds) that the server caches ordinary (positive) answers. server 1 continues on next nade

-Table - continued fi rom previous page ------- ---------------- -------------------
+Table 1 - continued from previo us page --------------------------------- ---------

-Statement Description Tags

-max-cache-size · · server

-Sets the maximum amount of mem-

-ory to use for an individual cache

-database and its associated metadata.

-max-cache-ttl server

-Specifies the maximum time (in sec-

-onds) that the server caches ordinary

-(positive) answers.

-max-clients-per-query server

-Sets the maximum number of simul-

-taneous recursive clients accepted by the server for any given query before

-the server drops additional clients.

-max-ixfr-ratio Sets the maximum size for IXFR re- transfer

-sponses to zone transfer requests.

-sponses to zone transfer requests.

-max-journal-size transfer

-Controls the size of journal files.

-max-ncache-ttl server

-Specifies the maximum retention

-time (in seconds) for storage of neg-

-ative answers in the server's cache.

-max-records zone, server

-Sets the maximum number of records

-permitted in a zone.

-max-recursion-depth server

-Sets the maximum number of lev-

-els of recursion permitted at any

-one time while servicing a recursive query.

-Yucey.

-max-recursion-queries server, query

-Sets the maximum number of itera-

-tive queries while servicing a recursive query.

-max-refresh-time transfer

-Limits the zone refresh interval to no

-less often than the specified value, in seconds.

-continuos on noxt nago
+Statement Description Tags max-clients-per-query Sets the maximum number of simul- taneous recursive clients accepted by the server for any given query before the server drops additional clients. server max-ixfr-ratio Sets the maximum size for IXFR re- sponses to zone transfer requests. transfer max-journal-size Controls the size of journal files. transfer max-ncache-ttl Specifies the maximum retention time (in seconds) for storage of neg- ative answers in the server's cache. server max-records Sets the maximum number of records permitted in a zone. zone, server max-recursion-depth Sets the maximum number of lev- els of recursion permitted at any one time while servicing a recursive query. server max-recursion-queries Sets the maximum number of itera- tive queries while servicing a recur- sive query. query, server max-refresh-time Limits the zone refresh interval to no less often than the specified value, in seconds. transfer max-retry-time Limits the zone refresh retry inter- val to no less often than the specified value, in seconds. transfer max-rsa-exponent-size Sets the maximum RSA exponent size (in bits) when validating. dnssec, query continues on next page